FOREX-Yen hits 3-week low, sterling steps up ahead of BoE meeting

 * BoE expected to cut rates to blunt Brexit impact

-"We had this big move up at 7.30 this morning on the story about Bernanke floating this idea.
-It pushed the dollar through 105 yen and caught some stops along the way," said Alvin Tan, a strategist with Societe Generale in London.

-"We've heard a lot of talk about fiscal policy out of Japan.
-Something will happen on that front.
-The big question is whether there will be further monetary easing and coordination of the two.
-That does seem possible."
+TOKYO, July 14 The yen slipped to a three-week low on Thursday on speculation of more stimulus from Tokyo, while sterling ticked up ahead of a Bank of England meeting that is expected to deliver a rate cut to blunt the economic fallout of Britain's vote to exit the European Union.

-The dollar gained 1 percent to 105.54 yen, hitting its highest level since late June.
+The dollar extended this week's gain to 105.54 yen, up 1.0 percent on the day and hitting its highest level since late June, as the yen was dogged by speculation that Japanese policy makers could take aggressive monetary easing.

-If the government issued perpetual bonds directly to the BOJ, it could amount to the Bank funding government spending directly by printing new yen, for the first time shooting "helicopter money" directly at businesses and consumers.

-Another of Prime Minister Shinzo Abe's advisers poured cold water on the idea in an interview with Reuters published after the Bloomberg story.
+Possibly helping to trigger the yen's latest was a story by Bloomberg that former U.S. Federal Reserve Chairman Ben Bernanke had floated the idea of perpetual bonds with one of Prime Minister Shinzo Abe's key advisers in April.

 The BoE is expected to announce a cut to its benchmark interest rate to a record low of 0.25 percent from 0.5 percent when its makes its monthly policy statement at 1100 GMT.